The ICONIQ Growth Enterprise Five

 Rule of 40 = YoY ARR Growth + FCF Margin

 Rule of 40 measures growth and profitability in tandem.
 The general rule of thumb is that a SaaS company’s combined YoY growth and free cash flow (FCF) margin (measure of profitability) should meet or exceed 40%.
 Though Rule of 40 tends to decline as SaaS companies scale and growth slows, although top-quartile companies exceed 40% regardless of scale and typically achieve profitability within one-to-two years after IPO.

 The past couple years have brought the path to profitability back into focus in the public markets, with correlation between growth and profitability with SaaS valuations surpassing the correlation between growth alone.
 While this renewed focus on efficiency and a path to profitability have started to move the needle on both gross and FCF margins, the pace and scale of spend reductions have not matched the speed at which growth has slowed.
 This has resulted in efficiency metrics such as Rule of 40 dropping in the first half of this year.

 However, we predict that the advent of AI may bring about significant operational efficiencies to organizations and the potential to unlock new growth vectors.
 We are already starting to see organizations accomplishing tasks that would have normally taken weeks in a matter of days, spanning projects such as writing marketing copy to customer support and code review.
 We would not be surprised to see the Rule of 40 becoming the Rule of 60 in the coming years.

 Net Magic Number = Current Q Net New ARR / Prior Q S&M OpEx

-Net Magic Number (NMN) measures revenue generation for every sales and marketing dollar spent while accounting for the lag of a typical sales cycle, making it a robust measure of go-to-market efficiency—perhaps the most critical driver of overall efficiency.
+Net Magic Number (NMN) measures revenue generation for every sales and marketing dollar spent, while accounting for the lag of a typical sales cycle.
+This makes it a robust measure of go-to-market efficiency, and perhaps the most critical driver of overall efficiency.